ludwigwinkler/ludwigwinkler.github.io/blogposts/_posts/2024-02-28-BlackScholes.md

 We are now interested in the dynamics of $dV(S, t)$ which hinges on the behavior of $S$ caputred by the SDE above.

-Ito's Lemma gives us a straight forward equation for this:
+Ito's Lemma, derived and explained in more detail [here](https://ludwigwinkler.github.io/blog/ItosLemma/) and [used for the derivation of the FPE here](https://ludwigwinkler.github.io/blog/FokkerPlanck/), gives us a straight forward equation for this:
 $$
 \begin{align}
 dV(S, t) = \left(\partial_t V(S, t) + \mu S \partial_S V(S, t) + \frac{1}{2} \sigma^2 S^2 \partial^2_S V(S, t) \right) dt + \sigma S \partial_S V(S, t) dW_t.